 Take the routine out of checking the numbers

 Instead of checking your site stats every few minutes…

 - Your time and energy will go toward projects that matter (ones that earn you an income)

 - You’re not obessed about “what ifs” having you obsessive with tweaking everything

 You could treat it like how you track investments or weight loss: Check once a week.

 Take five minutes on a lazy Sunday afternoon to mull over the stats.
 Use the opportunity to make a few notes of what you’d like to do next week.
 Close the analytics and move on.

 Conversion matters, so feedback and experience needs to become the focus of your online and buisness efforts

 The number that does matter is how many sales you’ve generated.

-The early days of your affiliate marketing business are the best times to garnish feedback and support; it’s these early moments when you can interact with your community and align your goals rather than overloading yourself with too many numbers and statistics.
+The early days of your affiliate marketing business are the best times to garnish feedback and support.
+It’s these early moments when you can interact with your community and align your goals.
+Versus, overloading yourself with too many numbers and statistics.